-- Get recognition for skills they learn in a wide variety of settings, including afterschool and summer learning programs.
+- Get recognition for skills learned in a wide variety of settings, including afterschool and summer learning programs.

 - Collect badges from multiple sources and display their skills & achievements in profiles, job sites, websites, etc.

-- Prove that they have skills that employers, community organizations, schools, and higher education are looking for.
+- Demonstrate skills that employers, community organizations, schools, and higher education are looking for.

 For youth to thrive in the today’s rapidly evolving economy they must have opportunities to demonstrate a wide array of skills and abilities.
 Digital Badges and platforms such as Badgr allow youth to share their credentials anywhere they go.
 While the rise of competency-based learning is certainly promising, measuring these skills and showing how students meet specific competencies has remained a challenge.
 Oregon is one of five states to officially adopt policies that allow for public schools to employ competency-based models and OregonASK is excited to be a part of the digital badges movement as we work with partners from around the state, networks across the country and some of the worlds foremost badge experts to develop and implement open badges in Oregon.
-Check out this video to learn more about what Digital Badges are, how they can be used and why they are the future of afterschool.
+Check out how Digital Badges can be used and why they are the future of afterschool.

 Digital Badge Pilots